scalaquest/Reports/src/markdown/appendix/sprints-historical-overview.md

 Prolog code initially. **Team 1** carried on various tasks regarding CI, QA enhancement, release generation, and created a bot for dependency update.

-In addition, reports and documentation now are located in a separate repo, and a new page for the project description has been deployed.
+In addition, reports and documentation now are located in a separate repository, and a new page for the project description has been deployed.

 Useful links: